PATIENT PROFILES

 • Total bilirubin: 2.1 mg/dL

-• ALT: 1.5 x ULN; AST: 2 x ULN
+• Alanine aminotransferase (ALT): 1.5 x ULN; Aspartate aminotransferase (AST): 2 x ULN

 • Hirsutism

-• Managed with: spironolactone
+• Managed with: antiandrogen therapy

 Clipboard Icon